How do you Care for Calathea Indoors?

 This is my personal favorite calathea variety.
 I particularly admire the variegated foliage of this ‘rattlesnake‘ cultivar.

-Calathea are a relatively slow-growing plant and typically grow to a maximum size of 28 inches (70 cm) indoors.
+Calathea is a relatively slow-growing plant, but you can expect it to grow to a maximum size of 28 inches (70 cm) indoors if you get the care right.

 To increase a calatheas growth rate, ensure it is in a room with bright light, apply a fertilizer, and wipe the leaves frequently with a damp cloth to remove dust which can prevent photosynthesis.